dustin-archive/lifesaver-sass/README.md

 margin-left: 1rem;
 ```

-The only disadvantage with using shorthand property mixins is that you can no logner use multiple properties.
+The only disadvantage with using shorthand property mixins is that you can no longer use multiple properties.
 If you find yourself needing a specific combination often you can easily create your own property mixin.

 Here's a list of all of the shorthand property mixins: